shivanand217/System-Design---Clean-Code/README.md

     * Fixing one problem breaks something else.
 * Immobility
     * Hard to reuse some part of the code due to tight coupling.

+Good Design (SOLID):
+* Single responsibility principle - Each class must should be responsible for only single task, like let’s say we have a class CurrencyConverter, which have some methods like fetchRates(), save(), convert() etc).
+So to make this class to take responsibility of only one thing, it should be splitted  to multiple classes like class CurrencyConverter { func convert() }, class WebService { func fetchRates() } and class LocalPersistence { func save<T>(key:T) }.
+So that each class is responsible for doing a separate task.